We’re carrying out a review of our waste collection service which will see the biggest changes ever made to our waste collections.

 *15 responses were also received by letter and have been included in the headline results.

-Since the resident survey, the option of one bin for all recycling has been added as an option, following a proposal from the previous government that this would be an acceptable option for recycling collections under the 'Simpler Recycling' plans.
+Since the resident survey, one bin for mixed recycling was added as a fourth option, following a proposal from the previous government as part of the 'Simpler Recycling' plans.

 What’s next?

-Once the government have provided clarity on the upcoming legislation, one of the four options will be taken through the Scrutiny and Cabinet process for a decision to be made.
+The decision will now need to be taken through the Scrutiny and Cabinet process for a decision to be made.

 We understand many residents are ready for a new collection system, but it will take a number of years to put a new system in place.